Lead found in CA school drinking water, state says. Is your local campus on the list?

 State officials said they were encouraged by the overall results.

-“Less than 1 percent, that’s really good,” said Kurt Souza, the state board’s assistant deputy director.
+“Less than 1%, that’s really good,” said Kurt Souza, the state board’s assistant deputy director.
 “Our schools have done a really good job of replacing old fixtures and stuff.”

 Although testing was supposed to be completed by Monday, the state’s records lag by several weeks and are only complete through mid-April.